 When I was applying to graduate school, one of the admissions essays was “What matters to you most?”
 Simple: Do unto others.
 I didn’t have to think about it.
 It mattered to me most, apparently, it mattered to Stanford, it is how I met my husband who now uses turn signals and it is how I return to kindness when it is all but impossible.

 Kindness.
 It is implacably necessary.
 It is difficult.
 It is transferable.
 It is compounding.
 It is contagious.
-It is easier with practice.
 It is a microbial action that gives life to our social ecosystem.

 Whether you pull meaning from our interconnectivity or a feeling of legacy, or simply because you wish it were given to you, find kindness.
 Show kindness.
 As Saunders told us from the height of experience, “Nothing else matters.”